-Public Health Impacted By Critical Communications
+Public Health Critical To Brand Management

 Many companies think a crisis will never happen to them.
 In reality, crisis situations affect businesses of all sizes and industries every day.
 The following best practices, however, will help outline and deploy an effective plan to avoid/minimize harm to people, property and reputations.
 It will even help organizations prepare for, and prevent, the spread of the coronavirus.
 So far, the misinformation and mismanagement of the pandemic have been negligent on many fronts.
 Vision is short-sighted and leadership is lacking.
 Messages are mixed at best, which is compromising public health, public trust, public policies and reputations.
 What can you do for your organization?